PotatoFi/potatofi.github.io/_posts/2017-08-05-volvo-850-mileage.md

 # Alternate Method

-On July 23, 2019 reader "jonesrh" left this comment:
+On July 23, 2019, "jonesrh" (who I linked to earlier in the article, and probably where I found out how to do this in the first place) left this comment:

 > The following sequence is more general purpose and works for both '96-'97 850 and '97-'98 S70/V70/C70/XC70, *and* it works for ELM327 v1.2 (and above):